Tronicality/Evades-Bingo/README.md

 # Evades Bingo
 Made by Br1h

+# What is this
+Bingo in games generally refers to getting a 5x5 grid board of goals.
+Your aim is to complete a line of goals better than your opposing team.
+For the evades implementation the goals are currently only try to complete a map (more in future if this picks up).

+# Rules
+You cannot submit a run with less than 40 seconds
+You cannot submit a run that has less than 5 areas

+The script or server will just reject the run if rules aren't followed.

 # Connecting the script

 If you would like to use the script there are 2 ways to use it.
-The direct link for the code is https://raw.githubusercontent.com/Tronicality/Evades-Bingo/refs/heads/main/script.js (you can just copy all of it with ctrl/cmd + a -> ctrl/cmd + c)
+The direct link for the code is [here](https://raw.githubusercontent.com/Tronicality/Evades-Bingo/refs/heads/main/client.js) (you can just copy all of it with ctrl/cmd + a -> ctrl/cmd + c)

 First method is to paste all of it into your console (for example if you are on chrome you can press f12 to access it) while on evades.io.
 The problem with this method is that you would need to paste it every time you refresh the page.